 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a 25-square tear-off in Salt Lake City?
 Our rule is simple: one asphalt shingle square equals two-thirds of a cubic yard.
-Most jobs fit a 20-yard container; the low-wall design helps with loading.
-Consider the total tonnage; we track weights to keep your project within the limit.
+Most jobs fit best in a 20-yard container; this low-wall roll-off keeps your tonnage manageable, and it simplifies the cleanup process for every roof we set.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Salt Lake City residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.